 Low humidity levels will cause your plants to experience stunted growth which will have a negative flow-on effect on plant yield.
 We all understand that plants need water to grow and survive.
 However, no water equals no growth.
 When you have high temperatures and reduced amounts of water, it can create dry air inside your grow tent.

-To offset this, the plants inside the grow tent attempt to absorb more water through their roots.
+To offset this, the plants inside the grow room attempt to absorb more water through their roots.
 This causes the plant to focus more on survival and less on growth, placing the plant under increased stress.
 Remember, your water is usually full of added nutrients which are carefully calculated.
 If your plant is absorbing excessive water through the root system, it could be getting too many nutrients at the same time.

 What Should Your Humidity Levels Be?